Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Experimental validation

-As is shown in figure \ref{flow}, the cells were aged at 40$^{\circ}$C by running continuous 1 C charge and 2 C discharge until the SOH dropped below 75\%.
-A set of characteristic tests was performed for each cell at at least nine different aging levels.
+As is shown in Figure \ref{flow}, the cells were aged at 40$^{\circ}$C by running continuous 1 C charge and 2 C discharge until the SOH dropped below 75\%.
+Characteristic tests were executed on each cell at nine (or more) different aging levels.
 Each characteristic test consisted of a capacity test (to stabilize the cell temperature), two OCV tests (incremental OCV test and low-current OCV test), and three incremental capacity tests at different C rates.
 All these characteristic tests were repeated at three different temperatures.
-The meanings of the two OCV tests have already been illustrated in section \ref{OCV_section}.
+The meanings of the two OCV tests have already been illustrated in Section \ref{OCV_section}.
 The charge and discharge rates used in the low-current OCV test and incremental OCV test were both 0.1 C. The relaxation time in the incremental OCV test was 3 minutes, much shorter than the typical setup.
 The purpose of shortening the relaxation time is to make the OCV in the OCV experiment more consistent with the OCV identified from the battery ECM and, hence, to improve the SOC and SOH estimation accuracy.
 In the incremental capacity tests, the cells were fully charged and discharged at a constant current until the SOC dropped by 3\%.
 Afterward, the cell rested for three minutes, followed by a 10-second 1 C discharge and another 3-minute rest.
-Then, the cell was discharged again, and the procedures described above were repeated until the cell was fully discharged.
-The cell then rested for 30 minutes and was charged using a constant current constant voltage profile afterward.
+Then, the cell was discharged again.
+The procedure described above was repeated until the cell was fully discharged.
+The cell then rested for 30 minutes and was charged using a constant current constant voltage profile.
 Likewise, whenever the SOC rose by 5\%, the cell rested for 3 minutes, was discharged for 10 seconds, and rested for another 3 minutes until the cell was fully charged.
-The purpose of such a charging and discharging profile was to enable the validation of our parameter estimation algorithm at the most desirable SOC.
+The purpose of such a charging and discharging profile was to enable the validation of our parameter estimation algorithm at a suitable SOC where the algorithm can converge properly.